gumaerc-testorg/24.400-fall-2013/content/pages/syllabus.md

 Required Texts
 --------------

 Frege, Gottlob. _The Foundations of Arithmetic: A Logico-Mathematical Enquiry into the Concept of Number_.
 2nd revised ed.
 Translated by J. L. Austin.
 Northwestern University Press, 1980.
-ISBN: 9780810106055. \[Preview with [Google Books](http://books.google.com/books?id=z0KtOtNYMEQC&pg=PAfrontcover)\]
+ISBN: 9780810106055. \[Preview with {{% resource_link "d86c2501-6a55-4767-96a2-1cea624ba276" "Google Books" %}}\]

 ———. _The Frege Reader_.
 Edited by Michael Beaney.
 Blackwell Publishing, 1997.
 ISBN: 9780631194453.